How to serve a restraining order

 Give your server a copy of your restraining order

-Your server will need a copy of your restraining order (form DV-130 and any other form that is included in your restraining order).
-The sheriff may have paperwork you need to complete.
-If you need help completing forms, you may want to bring someone with you to the sheriff's office.
+Give your server a copy of your restraining order (form DV-130 and any other form that is included in your restraining order)

 -